 - Stand with your back to the car.
+Keep your operated leg straight and that foot slightly forward.
 Feel the car touch the back of your other knee. - Hold onto the side of the car and the walker or dashboard. - Lower yourself slowly onto the seat.
 Watch your head.